openmm/openmm/examples/README.txt

 Fortran Wrapper
 ---------------

-The file that defines the OpenMM module is:
+The files that define the OpenMM Fortran bindings are:
-     OpenMM_Module.f90
+     OpenMMFortranModule.f90
+     OpenMMFortranWrapper.cpp

-This consists of a Fortran '95 Module "OpenMM" so that your Fortran program units have "use OpenMM" statements.
-You will need access to the OpenMM*.mod files generated for the modules, and you must also link with the OpenMM_CWrapper.o as described above for C. That's because the C Wrapper also provides bindings that treat arguments in a manner appropriate to Fortran, and the Fortran Module describes those rather than attempting to match the C or C++ signatures.
+This consists of a Fortran 95 Module "OpenMM" so that your Fortran program units have "use OpenMM" statements.
+You will need access to the OpenMM*.mod files generated for the modules, and you must also link with the OpenMMCWrapper.o as described above for C, PLUS the OpenMMFortranWrapper.o.
+That's because the Fortran Wrapper makes use of the C Wrapper.